 10 a.m. – 4:30 p.m.
 Wednesday to Saturday

 Closed Monday (except Labor Day from noon to 5 p.m.) and Tuesday.

 Living history military camp open 10 a.m. to 4 p.m.
 Saturday and noon to 4 p.m.
 Sunday, weather permitting.
 Artillery drills are presented at 3 p.m. on both days.

 Pick up a self-guided walking tour brochure at site entrance.

 Handicapped golf-cart transportation from parking lot to main site available upon request on weekends.
 Museum wheelchair accessible.

 Cold picnics welcome, no grills.

 No trash cans on site.
 Carry-in/carry-out facility.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.